 Buenos Aires is not a cheap city.
 Prices fluctuate like crazy so any guidebook you read can be totally different in just a few weeks after publishing.
-It’s alright if you’re staying for perhaps two or three nights but if you plan on staying for at least a week or more, I definitely recommend an apartment instead of a hostel.
+It’s alright if you’re staying for perhaps 3 days in Buenos Aires but if you plan on staying for at least a week or more, I definitely recommend an apartment instead of a hostel.
 Sometimes an apartment can be cheaper than staying in a hostel!
 It works best if you’re traveling with another person to split the costs with.

 Unfortunately, figuring out how to rent an apartment in Buenos Aires is not easy.
 Many of the landlords like to take advantage of foreigners and change them more.
 With some preparation, it’s easy to avoid getting ripped off and have an enjoyable experience in what I call my second home.